mariannazhang/PowerPoint-auto-coding/readme.md

 - **Make sure `data.xlsx`, the Excel data sheet, is closed** so PowerPoint can edit it.
 - **Click "Setup" to fill out the setup form before the participant arrives**.
   - It's recommended to fill out the setup form before the participant arrives, so the participant/guardian are blind to condition.
 You may exit slideshow after completing the setup form, because `Setup` will save everything to Excel (using `inProgress_SaveToExcel`).
 When the participant arrives and you restart the slideshow, be sure to click "resume" (`inProgress_resume`) to pick up from where you left off.
   - Alternatively, you can fill out the form with the participant present, but be aware that the participant/guardian may not be blind to condition if they see you filling out the form.
-Click "pause share" in Zoom to freeze the screen share, click "Setup" to fill out the form, and then click "resume share" once you're done with the form.
+Click "pause share" in Zoom to freeze the screen share, click "Setup" to fill out the form, and then click "resume share" in Zoom once you're done with the form.
 The participant will see a frozen screen while you're filling it out.
 - If you use 2 monitors and see your slideshow on both (e.g. sharing slides, not sharing presenter view), pop-ups will appear on whichever window you click the button.
 So if you click pop-up buttons like "Setup" on the non-shared screen, pop-up will appear on non-shared screen.
 - You can run your slides and click macros in any order or number of times.
-Note that clicking macros(s) on the same slide (or different slides with the same Title) multiple times will overwrite the same item in `data`, since they share the same `key` (slide title).
-The *last* pressed macro will store the final response.
+Note that if you try to write to the same `key` multiple times, the *last* written response will be the final response.
 - **`data` will be lost if you exit slideshow before running a `SaveToExcel` macro**.
   - To jump between *slides* without exiting slideshow, right-click anywhere on the slide in slideshow > See all slides > select a slide.
   - To switch between *windows* without exiting slideshow, tab out of slideshow using `Alt + Tab` on Windows or `Cmd + Tab` on Mac, or try swiping left or right on your mousepad with 3 fingers.